 For most of those living with IPF the condition steadily deteriorates over time, however, each year approximately 1 in 20 of those with the condition develop catastrophic, unheralded worsening of the disease.
 These episodes, termed acute exacerbations, prove fatal in half of those affected within thirty days of onset of the deterioration.
 Overall, although the prognosis for those diagnosed with IPF varies, the average life expectancy after diagnosis for untreated individuals is between 2-3 years.
-Five year survival is approximately 20%; a figure comparable to adenocarcinoma of the lung.
+Five-year survival is approximately 20%; a figure comparable to adenocarcinoma of the lung.

-Importance of Early Diagnosis
+Importance of early diagnosis

 Early and accurate diagnosis of IPF is important to ensure that people living with the disease receive the necessary treatment and support to best manage their condition.
 Due to the similarity of IPF symptoms with other respiratory diseases like asthma and Chronic Obstructive Pulmonary Disease (COPD) initial misdiagnosis is common and occurs in around half of patients.
-Consequently, the average time from first symptoms to diagnosis is between one and two years with additional delays being caused by the need for referral to centres experienced in the diagnosis and treatment of interstitial lung disease.
+Consequently, the average time from first symptoms to diagnosis is between one and two years with additional delays being caused by the need for referral to centers experienced in the diagnosis and treatment of interstitial lung disease.

 Although there is no cure for IPF, various therapies can help to slow down disease progression and alleviate symptoms.
-Therapeutic options include anti-fibrotic drugs, supplemental oxygen, symptom based therapies targeting cough and dyspnoea, pulmonary rehabilitation and end of life care.
+Therapeutic options include anti-fibrotic drugs, supplemental oxygen, symptom-based therapies targeting cough and dyspnoea, pulmonary rehabilitation and end of life care.

 Until very recently there were no approved treatments for IPF.
 This has changed with the recent approvals, in the US, Europe and other territories of two specific anti-fibrotic drugs; pirfenidone and nintedanib.
 These anti-fibrotic drugs have been shown to slow down disease progression.

 Non-pharmacological treatments are also helpful for improving the well-being of people living with IPF.
-Pulmonary rehabilitation is a programme, built around exercise and run by a team including doctors, physiotherapists and other healthcare specialists.
-As well as seeking to improve cardiopulmonary fitness pulmonary rehabilitation programmes also provide education on living with IPF, skills and tools such as breathing control exercises and access to an informal support network of other individuals with IPF.
+Pulmonary rehabilitation is a program, built around exercise and run by a team including doctors, physiotherapists and other healthcare specialists.
+As well as seeking to improve cardiopulmonary fitness pulmonary rehabilitation programs also provide education on living with IPF, skills and tools such as breathing control exercises and access to an informal support network of other individuals with IPF.
 As such several studies have shown that pulmonary rehabilitation improves well-being and quality of life and enables individuals to take better control of their symptoms.

-The Future of IPF Treatment and Research
+The future of IPF treatment and research

 In the last few years understanding of the pathogenesis, clinical presentation and treatment of IPF has significantly improved bringing renewed hope for patients with this dreadful disease and their carers.
-Added to this, there has been an increasing recognition of the importance of early and correct diagnosis and treatment of IPF which has led to a growth in services for IPF, such as dedicated interstitial lung disease centres and physicians with training and expertise in the diagnosis, management and treatment of this disease.
+Added to this, there has been an increasing recognition of the importance of early and correct diagnosis and treatment of IPF which has led to a growth in services for IPF, such as dedicated interstitial lung disease centers and physicians with training and expertise in the diagnosis, management and treatment of this disease.

-These positive developments are also recognised by many people affected by IPF; in a recent global survey by Boehringer Ingelheim, 20% of people affected by IPF said they think of ‘hope for the future through new and effective treatments’ when they think of IPF.
-However, as the numbers of people living with IPF continues to increase year-on-year, ongoing research is still necessary to address the continuing global burden of this progressive and life-threatening disease.
+These positive developments are also recognized by many people affected by IPF; in a recent global survey by Boehringer Ingelheim, 20% of people affected by IPF said they think of ‘hope for the future through new and effective treatments’ when they think of IPF.
+However, as the number of people living with IPF continues to increase year-on-year, ongoing research is still necessary to address the continuing global burden of this progressive and life-threatening disease.

 As treatments for IPF become more widely available clinical research may adapt to focus on how best to integrate treatments into patients’ lives, such as managing side effects.
-Currently there are a number of ongoing or planned global trials, including; many studies of potential new therapeutic agents; studies examining the efficacy and safety of combination therapy and trials exploring the potential role of diagnostic and therapeutic biomarkers so that the physician community can detect IPF at an earlier phase of the disease and determine treatment response in individual patients.
+Currently, there are a number of ongoing or planned global trials, including; many studies of potential new therapeutic agents; studies examining the efficacy and safety of combination therapy and trials exploring the potential role of diagnostic and therapeutic biomarkers so that the physician community can detect IPF at an earlier phase of the disease and determine treatment response in individual patients.
 It is to be hoped that all of this on-going research will lead to further improvements in survival and quality of life for people with IPF.